 I am a writer working from my office in Santa Fe, New Mexico.
 (This website is named after a peak I can see from my window.)
-My newest book, The Cancer Chronicles: Unlocking Medicine's Deepest Mystery, has been published by Alfred A. Knopf in the United States and The Bodley Head in the UK.
+My ninth book, The Cancer Chronicles: Unlocking Medicine's Deepest Mystery, has been published by Alfred A. Knopf in the United States and The Bodley Head in the UK.
 I write a monthly column, "Raw Data," for the New York Times.